jameshughes89/cs102/src/site/labs/hello-world/hello-world.rst

     * Give the class a name, something like *Lab1*

         * By convention, **always start your class names with an uppercase letter**
-        * It is not required that the class name and the project name match

 #.
 Add a ``main`` method to the class and have it run ``Hello, world!``